Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A tax appeal is not an appeal of your tax bill.
 The amount of taxes you pay is never an issue during an appeal because neither the Tax Assessor nor County Tax Board has control over budgets submitted by municipalities, schools, counties or fire districts.
 You may however appeal your property value.
 To do this, either print our Appeal form from the website or come into our office and a staff member will assist you during the appeal time frame.

-Yes. do to the large number of parcels we serve, please contact our office to speak with an appraiser.
+Yes.
+Due to the large number of parcels we serve, please contact our office to speak with an appraiser.
 They will be able to set up an appointment that is feasible for both parties.
-Our office line is 912-754-2125
+Our office phone number is 912-754-2125

 Visit our County's GIS service which displays wetland areas, floodplains, and property information.